 In many respects, photography is all about light.
 After all, it is light that makes objects visible to us.
 Ironically, though, some of the most intriguing photos are those taken in relative darkness, where the light, often minimal, is generated by artificial means.

 Due to a lack of preparation or simple laziness, I've taken many of my night-time and dark place photos without the benefit of a tri-pod.
 More often than not, this questionable practice produces an unusably blurry photograph, as the camera's lens stays open longer than my hands can remain still.
 However, in some cases, these photographs display motion, even if captured accidentally, that reflects the energy and electricity embedded in a nighttime scene.

-Examples of these explorations into the dark side of photography include images of the dimly lit girders of a metal railroad bridge, people walking across a bridge's unused streetcar level, party-goers on an escalator at a nighttime art museum event, a young couple whose love seems to be ignited by fireworks, a Norse statue silhouetted against a background of illuminated leaves, and the changing colors of a solar-powered outdoor crystal hanging above a neighborhood green space.
+Examples of these explorations into the dark side of photography include images of the dimly lit girders of a metal railroad bridge, a cafe window reflecting activity across the street, party-goers on an escalator at a nighttime art museum event, people walking across an unused streetcar bridge, a statue silhouetted against a background of illuminated leaves, and the changing colors of an outdoor crystal lit by a small solar disk.